stackroute/ibm-wave8-activity-stream/README.md

 Collect and process the information on events quickly enough to allow fast decision-making?
 How to categorize information on events and map them to the appropriate stakeholder?
 How to ensure the credibility of information on events?
 What we need is a reactive data processing pipeline.
-The system should consume data from a wide variety of sources, perform processing and analytics, before sending it to a sink
+The system should consume data from a wide variety of sources, perform processing and analytics, before sending it to a sink.